How to Configure EFS (Encrypted File System) in Windows 11?

 8. Close the window.

-12. Export File Format and then click Next.
-In the screenshot below, I export Personal Information Exchange – PKCS #12 (.PFX).
+12. Export the file format, and then click ‘Next.’
+In the screenshot below, I exported the Personal Information Exchange – PKCS #12 (.PFX).

-13. To maintain security, you must protect the private key to a security principal or by using a password.
-Select the Password, and type the password with a minimum of 10 characters (small letter, capital letter, number, special character)
+13. To maintain security, you must protect the private key of a security principal by using a password.
+Select ‘Password,’ and enter a password with a minimum of 10 characters, including a lowercase letter, uppercase letter, number, and special character.

 Under Encryption, you can choose between TripleDES-SHA1 or AES256-SHA256.
-I use the default one, TripleDES-SHA1.
+I use the default option, TripleDES-SHA1.

 1. Specify the name of the file you want to export and then click Next.